 3.3 To identify a dividend beneficiary - a Finnish resident taxpayer

 The dividend payor must know whether the owner of nominee-registered shares is a Finnish tax resident or nonresident.
 In other words, the payor must identify whether the income of the dividend beneficiary is taxed as provided in the Tax at Source Act or as provided in the Prepayment Act.
 No importance is attached to the provisions of a tax treaty when determining whether the dividend beneficiary is a Finnish tax resident.
-Read more about tax residency and nonresidency in the Tax Administration’s guidance Tax residency, nonresidency and residency in accordance with a tax treaty – natural persons and Tax residency and nonresidency of organisations (will be published in 2021).
+Read more about tax residency and nonresidency in the Tax Administration’s guidance Tax residency, nonresidency and residency in accordance with a tax treaty – natural persons and Resident and nonresident tax liability of corporate entities.

 Whether income taxes are assessed under the rules of the Tax at Source Act, or those of the Prepayment Act, has an impact on how the tax is withheld, as well as on how the beneficiary information is reported to the Tax Administration.
 If the payor does not have identity information on the beneficiaries, the payor must at least have information on whether dividends were paid to a resident or a nonresident.